9rayas/9rayas/README.md

 raya   or    mike
 she  they  .  lithro aceflux lesbo

 - feel free to int unless specified not to
+- i act harsh at times spo im sorry if i do